 Photo: Fiona Duke interior design from her Red Brick Detached project who has beautifully mixed Josef Hoffman Prague Thonet chairs with a turn of the century French farm house table and bench.

-So, we hope you will follow us on the Slow Space Living blog journey, and we inspire you to create a home which is homely, environmentally friendly and creates well-being for you and your family plus gives your interiors atmosphere.
+So, we hope you will follow us on our blog journey, and we inspire you to create a home which is homely, environmentally friendly and creates well-being for you and your family plus gives your interiors atmosphere.

 We are looking forward to sharing this journey and our knowledge with you all.